kaiachain/kaia/kaiax/valset/README.md

 ### Start and stop
 When starting the valSet module, the following checks and actions are performed:
 * valSet initialization at genesis block
-  * if the validator vote data (voteBlks) is missing, it stores []uint64{0} at voteBlks and genesis council to councilAddressListDB
+  * if the validator vote data (voteBlks) is missing, it stores []uint64{0} at voteBlks and genesisCouncil to council DB
   * if the current block number is genesis block, the lowest scanned interval(lowestScannedNum) is initialized as 0.
 * lowestScannedNum to figure out if migration from istanbul snapshot to valSet DB is needed or not
   * if no lowestScannedNum exists, it replays the votes between [lastScannedNum, currentBlock)